Latest Cuba News & Travel Alerts

 Cuba Currency Situation UpdateSep 13, 2021

 As of June 21, 2021 Cuban financial and banking institutions stopped accepting U.S. dollars until further notice.
-This means that travelers should plan to bring other currencies, such as GBP, EUR, CAD to exchange for CUP.
+This means that travellers should plan to bring other currencies, such as GBP, EUR, CAD to exchange for CUP.
 In 2020 Cuba took measures to reunite its dual currencies, eliminating the CUC and keeping the CUP whose value was set at 24CUP:1USD.
 The actual value of the CUP is much lower (currently around 60CUP:1USD) due to current inflation but the currency situation could change drastically once tourism resumes and there is an influx of foreign capital.
 You can read more about money in Cuba here .

 Cuba’s Convertible Peso (CUC) to be eliminatedJanuary 1, 2021